-The direct contribution to the revenue of the Persian Government, paid in royalties from 1913 to 31st December, 1928, amounted to just over eight million pounds sterling, the payments for the twenty-one months ended 31st December, 1929, being estimated at about one and three-quarters of a million pounds.
-Since the total national revenue in 1926-27 amounted to a little more than $6\frac{1}{2}$ million pounds, it is obvious that such substantial payments must relieve the tax-payer in Persia of a considerable part of his tax burden.
+The direct contribution to the revenue of the Persian Government, paid in royalties and including dividends on the 20,000 shares owned by the Persian Government in the First Exploitation Company, from 1913 to March 31st, 1926, amounted approximately to $5\frac{1}{4}$ millions pounds sterling, the payments for the year ending March 31st, 1926, being in the neighbourhood of one million pounds.
+Since the total national revenue in 1924-25 amounted to a little more than $5\frac{1}{2}$ million pounds, it is obvious that such substantial payments must relieve the tax payer in Persia of a considerable part of his tax burden.

-In wages and local purchases the Anglo-Persian Oil Company pays out in cash in Persia some 21⁄2 million pounds sterling annually.
+In wages and local purchases the Anglo-Persian Oil Company pays out in cash in Persia some 21⁄2 million pounds annually.
 The economic benefits of such a large wage distribution among the population cannot be confined to the wage receivers; the increased purchasing power spreads prosperity to the traders in the bazaars; it contributes its share to the general purchasing power of the nation as a whole; and it does something to stimulate production and to increase imports in order to meet the enlarged demands so created.